 Importantly, none of the three vaccines contain live virus (or even whole virus), so they cannot cause RSV infections in individuals with PI.
 Likewise, household members and other close contacts who have been vaccinated cannot spread RSV to individuals with PI.

 There are key differences between the three vaccines.
-Abrysvo and Arexvy are protein subunit vaccines that contain a piece of RSV meant to stimulate an immune response—in this case, a protein found on the virus surface that helps RSV infect human cells.
+Abrysvo and Arexvy are protein subunit vaccines that contain a piece of RSV meant to provoke an immune response—in this case, a protein found on the virus surface that helps RSV infect human cells.
 Arexvy also contains an adjuvant, which is a substance added to vaccines that boosts a person’s immune response, whereas Abrysvo does not.
 In phase III clinical trials, Arexvy was 82.6% effective at preventing lower respiratory tract infections from RSV in adults aged 60 and older during their first RSV season after vaccination.
-Abrysvo was 66.7% effective in a similar trial.
+Unpublished data submitted to the FDA to expand approval of Arexvy in younger individuals found that those 50-59 years old with certain chronic conditions produced similar antibody responses as the older individuals in the phase III trial.
+Abrysvo was 66.7% effective in a similar phase III clinical trial in adults aged 60 and older.
+Pfizer has not released data evaluating Abryso in those 18-59 at high risk.
 Note that because each trial was done independently with different criteria, the efficacy of the vaccines cannot be compared directly.

 At this time, whether individuals with PI produce a protective response to the RSV vaccines is unknown.
 Experience with COVID-19 vaccines suggests that vaccination against RSV may protect at least some individuals with PI.
-IDF’s Medical Advisory Committee agrees with ACIP’s recommendations and encourages those with PI who are age 60 or older to speak with their healthcare provider about the vaccines, particularly if they have chronic lung or heart disease.
+IDF’s Medical Advisory Committee agrees with ACIP’s recommendations and encourages those with PI to speak with their healthcare provider about the vaccines, particularly if they have chronic lung or heart disease.

 Young children are also at risk for severe RSV.
 Two passive forms of immunity, which do not rely on an individual’s immune response, are now available to protect infants: maternal vaccination with Abrysvo and nirsevimab, a long-lasting monoclonal antibody made by AstraZeneca and Sanofi under the trade name Beyfortus.